-As I read this section of Scripture, I cannot help but see the contrast of the two kingdoms (the world -vs- Heaven).
-Once again the two kingdoms wage war.
-Satan, through king Herod, has arrested Peter and has every plan to execute him the next day.
-Forces from the kingdom of Heaven miraculously release Peter.
-They set him free from the clutches of Herod and return him to his fellow believers.
-In response to all of that happening in the night, Herod, during the day, executes the guards responsible to detain Peter.
+As I read this section of Scripture, I cannot help but see the contrast of the two kingdoms (the world vs. Heaven).
+Once again the two kingdoms waged war.
+Satan, through King Herod, had arrested Peter and had every plan to execute him the next day.
+Forces from the kingdom of Heaven miraculously released Peter.
+They set him free from the clutches of Herod and returned him to his fellow believers.
+In response to all of that happening in the night, Herod, during the day, executed the guards responsible for detaining Peter.
 On the one hand you have the kingdom of this world desiring death and destruction, and on the other hand you have the kingdom of Heaven acting on the side of life and freedom.

 What was true then is still true today.
 The kingdom of this world flexes its power to intimidate, dehumanize and kill whatever is contrary to its belief system.
 Even in our country there are secularists who would like to set up a society of elitists who would run the world according to their belief system.
 They militantly respond to any and all who challenge their points of view.
 For over a century now they have been waging war on religion, and especially Christianity.
 What has been the outcome?
 During the twentieth century, more people died at the hand of secular regimes than did at the hand of religious regimes in all the centuries prior.
 The twentieth century may be known as the deadliest century of all time.
 In contrast, the Christian Church moves forward with a message of love, life and freedom.
 As soldiers of the kingdom of Heaven we do not go into battle with our hands clenched but with our arms open.
 Our battle is not with our neighbor but with the spiritual force behind him or her.